Making Better Decisions Before the Trek Begins

 To understand the problem space, I spoke with:

-Aniket (Chief Explorer)
+• Aniket (Chief Explorer)

-Ashutosh Naik (On-ground Network Lead)
+• Ashutosh (On-ground Network Lead)

 and reviewed:

-their inquiry flow and onboarding conversations
+• their inquiry flow and onboarding conversations

-testimonials and expedition feedback
+• testimonials and expedition feedback

-public storytelling across their social platforms
+• public storytelling across their social platforms

-It translates a traveller's choice into a clear interpretation, showing what the decision means in real conditions.
+At the core of the system is the Field Response Card, which translates a traveller’s choice into a clear interpretation of what that decision means in real conditions.

 The interaction ends with alignment.